Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 Progress with a human cost

-Growth didn’t come with compassion.
+Growth didn’t always arrive with compassion.

 The unrest culminated in the Lithgow strikes and the 1915 Riot, when workers, police and private interests clashed violently in the streets.

-Families bore the consequences: arrests, blacklisting, hunger, the price of demanding basic respect.
+Families bore the consequences: arrests, blacklisting, hunger — the price of demanding basic respect.

 These ruins remember that too.